Rachel sitting in her clinic looking at the camera smiling. She is wearing a white t-shirt

 I’m a women’s health pro and I’m making a stand.

-Pelvic floor function should not be a taboo topic.
+Pelvic floor function, persistent pain and menopause symptoms should not be a taboo topic.
 Or something you adjust your life to.

 Blushingly discussed at Dr’s appointments, quietly explained in a treatment room whose walls are thin, or nervously confessed over a glass of wine with a friend.

-Or even, not mentioned to anyone at all.
+Or worse, not mentioned to anyone at all.

 If this sounds familiar, you’re not alone

-This is the reason I provide women’s pelvic floor exercise therapy.
+This is the reason I provide women’s health exercise therapy.

-So women no longer have to wear dark pants in case they leak, rely on pads ‘just in case’, or adjust their exercise goals and passions around pelvic floor limitations.
+So women no longer have to wear dark pants in case they leak, opt out because of pain, or adjust their goals and passions around symptoms they've been told to just live with.

-Hey I’m Rachel, clinical exercise physiologist and pelvic floor obsessed.
+Hey I’m Rachel, a clinical exercise physiologist with a special interest in women’s health.

-Your pelvic floor is part of a dynamic system, from your jaw to your feet.
-It needs to be supported, challenged and progressed like any muscle or body part.
+Your body is a dynamic system, from your jaw to your feet.

 I’m on a mission.

-To help women build resilient pelvic floors, using assessments that get to the bottom of the issue, strategies to support your pelvic floor from day one and exercise therapy to build your system to the level you require.
+To help women build resilient bodies, using assessments that get to the bottom of the issue, strategies to support your pelvic floor from day one and exercise therapy to build your system to the level you require.

-So next time you do a quick pee before your gym session, or slip a pad in before a walk or run, or worry that a lift just made your prolapse worse, stop and think.
+So next time you do a quick pee before your gym session, or slip a pad in before a walk or run, push through another day of pain, or worry that a lift just made your prolapse worse, stop and think..

 the floor is yours!